h41stur/MoP/README.md

 		sleep <time seconds>: change the sleep time before send response to server (default 10).

 		upload <file path>: send a file to agent machine.

+		use <module name>: inject the scripts listed on "show modules" command in the agent machine.
 ```